Last Minute Public Speaking Preparation to Deliver Effortlessly

 For each main point:

-• Summarize the point in a single, concise sentence
+• Sum the point up in a single, clear sentence

-• Include a story or example to make the point memorable
+• Add a story or example to make it stick

-• Plan your transition to the next point or closing
+• Plan how you transition to the next point or the close

-Simplifying your preparation reduces mental load and makes it easier for both you and your audience to follow your message.
+Simplifying your preparation lightens the mental load and makes the message easier to follow, for you and for the audience.

 Build Recent Public Speaking Reps

-Confidence comes from recent public speaking experience, not just memorizing slides.
-The more recent your speaking practice, the easier it is to recall strategies and deliver smoothly under pressure.
+Confidence comes from recent speaking experience, not from memorising slides.
+The fresher your practice, the easier it is to recall what works and deliver smoothly when the pressure is on.

 How to Build Quick Public Speaking Reps

-Speak publicly every day for five minutes in the two weeks before your event
+• Speak in public for five minutes a day in the two weeks before your event

-• Use the Nano Speech, Open, Body, Close structure to simulate your presentation
+• Use the Nano Speech of open, body, close to mimic your presentation

-Short, focused reps allow your mind and body to build muscle memory.
-By the time the big event arrives, you can rely on these experiences to deliver confidently and naturally.
+Short, focused reps let your mind and body build muscle memory.
+By the time the big day comes, you can lean on those recent experiences and deliver naturally rather than from cold.

 Actionable Steps for Last Minute Public Speaking

-Break your presentation into clear points, transitions, and memorable stories.
-Simple preparation leads to smooth delivery.
+2. Keep it simple.
+Break the presentation into clear points, transitions and memorable stories.

 Make Public Speaking Effortless Even Under Pressure